nburrus/tuxpaint/docs/en/README.txt

     Brushes (used by Paint and Line tools) can now include descriptions that appear when the brush is selected.

+New brushes
+    New brushes for the Paint and Lines tools: Acrylic, Pencil, and Fluff brushes.

 See CHANGES.txt for the complete list of changes.